Moggle-Khraum/NovelDR-site/README.md

 - Suggest features
 - Submit pull requests

+## ☕ Sponsor the Project

+Leave a Tip or Sponsor the project through Ko-Fi

 ## 📜 License

-This project is licensed under the MIT License — see [LICENSE](LICENSE) for details.
+This project is licensed under the MIT License
 ## ⚠️ Disclaimer

 NovelDR is a tool for downloading publicly available web content.
 Users are responsible for ensuring their downloads comply with applicable copyright laws.
 We encourage supporting authors by purchasing official releases when available.